rust-lang/rustc-dev-guide/src/diagnostics.md

   will treat the first error being emitted as an Internal Compiler Error, which allows you to get a stack trace at the point the error has been emitted.
-Change the `1` to something else if you whish to trigger on a later error.
+Change the `1` to something else if you wish to trigger on a later error.
 One limitation with this approach is that some calls get elided from the stack trace because they get inlined in the compiled `rustc`.
   Another limitation is the same problem we faced with